spatialaudio/data-driven-audio-signal-processing-exercise/README.md

 - start the notebook `index.ipynb`as the landing page for the tutorial

-- make sure that the notebook we want to work with uses our kernel `myddasp`
+- make sure that the notebook we want to work with is using our kernel `myddasp`

+## Referencing

+Please cite this open educational resource (OER) project as *Frank Schultz, Data Driven Audio Signal Processing - A Tutorial Featuring Computational Examples, University of Rostock* ideally with relevant ``file(s), github URL, commit number and/or version tag, year``.

 ## License

 - Creative Commons Attribution 4.0 International License (CC BY 4.0) for text/graphics
 - MIT License for software

-## Versions / Tags / Branches

-- TBA for winter term 2021/2022

-## Referencing

-Please cite this open educational resource (OER) project as *Frank Schultz, Data Driven Audio Signal Processing - A Tutorial Featuring Computational Examples, University of Rostock* ideally with relevant ``file(s), github URL, commit number and/or version tag, year``.

 ## Authorship

-University of Rostock:
+- University of Rostock:
     - Frank Schultz
     - Sascha Spors